-The fact that your passport must be less than ten years old may be an issue for some UK passport holders; if you last renewed your passport well in advance and had the remaining months of your old one added, then you might seem to be okay for whichever length of validity you choose to go with but still fall foul of the 10-year rule, so double check...
+The ten year rule may be an issue for some UK passport holders; if you last renewed your passport well in advance and had the remaining months of your old one added, then you might have plenty of validity left but still fall foul of the 10-year rule, so double check...
 If you need a new one, don't delay – at time of writing applications were taking up to three months!

 2: Licence: There’s no need for an International Driving Permit (IDP) as your UK Licence is still valid.
 The exceptions are if you're still holding an old-style paper licence rather than a photocard, or if your licence was issued in Gibraltar, the Channel Islands or the Isle of Man.
 In those cases, you will need a 1968 IDP to ride legally in most EU/EEA countries (including France and Germany, but not Spain).
 For information on global IDP requirements, visit the government website here.

 3: Bike documents: You need to carry the bike's V5c (log book) and MoT certificate at all times.
 If you're not the legal owner (for example if the bike's on finance) then you may need a form V103 to prove you have permission from the owner to take it out of the country.
 If you don't have the V5c at all you'll need a V103B as well to show in its place.
 Contact the finance company well in advance if in doubt.